jwsohn612/DPTDA/README.md

-# DPTDA
+### DPTDA

-This repository is made to promote the reproducibility of the work "Differentially Private  Topological Data Analysis" by Taegyu Kang, Sehwan Kim, Jinwon Sohn, and Jordan Awan.
+- Title: "Differentially Private Topological Data Analysis"
+- Authors: Taegyu Kang, Sehwan Kim, Jinwon Sohn, and Jordan Awan

+In this work, we introduce privatizing a persistence diagram on the basis of the exponential mechanism.
+Because of outliers that could come into play in the mathematical derivation of the sensitivity, we propose using the distance-to-measure (DTM) that is known for robustness in the presence of such outliers.
+We characterize theoretical properties that DTM brings into the context of the differential privacy.
+The simulation studies illustrate the sanitizing process via Metropolis-Hasting algorithm coincide with the established theories.
+Lastly, we apply the algorithm to the real-world data set where the analysis is made on the private topological statistics.

+### Simulation

-In the attached file 'example.pdf', readers can refer to the code script for testing the proposed method.
+Refer to 'example.pdf' for testing the proposed method.

-### Required Configurations
+### Required Configuration

-- R >= 4.2.1
+-- R >= 4.2.1

-- Packages : TDA, dplyr, purrr
+-- Packages : TDA, dplyr, purrr